 - Your professor might say it’s optional.

-A tip for the more academically inclined.
-Personally, Chegg was beneficial in explaining some concepts for my Neuroscience major.
+(But don’t cheat with it, obviously.)
+Chegg was beneficial in explaining some concepts for my Neuroscience major.

 You can either buy a subscription yourself or share an account with a friend to split the cost.
 Even if your major is not STEM, chances are you’ll have to take the necessary prerequisites that include math, science, and a language.